CedricRabarijohn/Python-translator/README.md

 ## Usage
 ### Url
 ```
-localhost:8000 (Or use [deployed_url] to try out the deployed version ready to go !)
+localhost:8000 (Or use https://python-translator.herokuapp.com to try out the deployed version ready to go !)
 ```
 ### EndPoint
 ```